A new law allows Israel to deport the relatives of attackers. Experts expect it to be struck down

 Palestinians living in Israel make up around 20% of the country's population.
 They have citizenship and the right to vote but face widespread discrimination.
 Many also have close family ties to those in the territories and most sympathize with the Palestinian cause.

+Previously, minors of those ages were not allowed to be sentenced to prison, according to Adalah, a legal advocacy group.
+It claimed the law was motivated by “revenge” and said it would affect Palestinian citizens of Israel and residents of east Jerusalem.

+Palestinians in the occupied West Bank can already be sentenced from age 12 under Israeli military laws in the territory, Adalah said.

-Melanie Lidman reported from Tel Aviv, Israel.
-Tia Goldenberg contributed to this report from Tel Aviv.
+Lidman reported from Tel Aviv, Israel.
+Associated Press writer Tia Goldenberg in Tel Aviv, Israel, contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war